0x4e3/ansible-role-users/README.md

 # "Users" role for initial server configuration

 ## General
-This role appliable for the Debian/Ubuntu and RedHat/CentOS operation systems.
+This role appliable for the Debian/Ubuntu and RedHat/CentOS operating systems.
 It's do the following:
 * checks if required packages installed (```shadow-utils``` for RedHat and ```passwd``` - for Debian)
 * adds ```sudo``` group if required